ICHRA vs. QSEHRA: How do they compare?

 How can you choose between an ICHRA and a QSEHRA?

-The best way to choose between an ICHRA and a QSEHRA for your organization is to consider your company’s needs.
-If you’re looking for a more flexible health benefit, such as greater customization with employee classes, unlimited annual contribution limits, or satisfying the employer mandate, an ICHRA is likely your best option.
+Next, consider your company’s needs.
+If you’re looking for a more flexible health benefit, such as greater customization with employee classes, unlimited annual contribution limits, satisfying the employer mandate, or anticipate employing more than 50 full-time employees soon, an ICHRA is likely your best option.

 However, if your goal is a health benefit that’s more cost-effective than group health insurance, easily implemented and administered, and works for qualified small employers with less than 50 employees, a QSEHRA is the right way to go.

-Whichever HRA you choose, you’ll be selecting a customizable health benefit that will empower your employees to take more control over their own healthcare decisions while saving your company money.
+Whichever HRA you choose, you’ll have a customizable health benefit that will empower your employees to take more control over their own healthcare decisions while saving your company money.

-And with PeopleKeep, we’ll help you administer your QSEHRA or ICHRA so you can rest assured knowing that documentation review and compliance regulations are being handled for you.
+With PeopleKeep, we’ll help you administer your QSEHRA or ICHRA, so you can rest assured knowing that we’ll take care of documentation review and compliance regulations for you.

 QUIZ